Iowa Caucus Voter Learns Pete Buttigieg Is Gay, Asks For Ballot Card Back & Says ‘He Better Read The Bible’

 “We have the momentum and stepped on that plane victorious on our way to New Hampshire.”

 The New Hampshire primary will take place on February 11, 2020.
-As of publishing, there is no timetable for when the results of the Iowa caucus will be released.
+As of publishing, the Iowa Democratic Party has said results from the caucus should begin to come out around 5 p.m.
+Eastern time on Tuesday.